guerzon/guerzon.github.io/index.md

 #### Current Goals

 - **OSCP**: I'm currently working on my OSCP and am planning to take the exam on the 5th week of 2022.
-Follow my progress [here](/oscp-progress).
-Also check out my [penetration testing notes](https://github.com/guerzon/Pentesting).